-New members of staff will be made aware of the first aid policy and medicine administration policy and procedures.
+New members of staff will be made aware of this First Aid and Medicine Management Policy.

-In addition to the School Nurse and School Nurse Assistant, a sufficient number of staff will be first aid trained and a list kept in Lower School and Upper School staff rooms (see 4.
-Qualified First Aiders for the full list).
+In addition to the School Nurse, a sufficient number of staff are first aid trained and a list is kept in Ivy Wood, Lower School and Upper School staff rooms and also in the Staff Resources area.